On April 30, 1789, George Washington was sworn in as the first President of the United States.

 We are so lucky, so very lucky, to have had this man in our “canon”.
 There’s as always, so much to say.
 One of the thing that strikes me about him is that he never wanted to seem like he was jostling for power or position.
 George Washington had many wonderful qualities and abilities – but it was this distaste for public life that I believe made him truly great.
 He went out of his way to let everyone know how unworthy he felt, how he hoped their trust in him was warranted, that he was eager to finally go home and live the life of a private man… But on this day in history, April 30, there was to be no private man anymore.
 His people had chosen him, and while Mount Vernon continued to call to him, he knew he must accept.

-David McCullough describes, in his book on John Adams, inauguration day:
+David McCullough describes, in John Adams inauguration day:

 On the day of his inauguration, Thursday, April 30 1789, Washington rode to Federal Hall in a canary-yellow carriage pulled by six white horses and followed by a long column of New York militia in full dress.
 The air was sharp, the sun shone brightly, and with all work stopped in the city, the crowds along his route were the largest ever seen.
 It was as if all New York had turned out and more besides.
 “Many persons in the crowd,” reported the Gazette of the United States “were heard to say they should now die contented ï¿½ nothing being wanted to complete their happiness ï¿½ but the sight of the savior of his country.”